 It will become useful if you need to show a notification to visitors, for example, a date that your website will be published, or the reason why the rest of website are protected and how to get the password.

-Even though the password site-wide protection feature is available in both Free and Pro versions, you have to upgrade to PPWP Pro to exclude specific pages from it.
+Even though the site-wide protection feature is available in both Free and Pro versions, you have to upgrade to PPWP Pro to exclude any pages from it.